Trauma Prevention starts with understanding what we haven’t yet named…the trauma gap™.

 → From managing symptoms to restoring what was disrupted.

-This is the Trauma Gap™ — the space between what happened to someone and the developmental capacity they were never given the chance to build.
+This is where Jodee’s research lives, the space between what happened to someone and the developmental capacity that remains undeveloped.

 We don't replace these modalities.
 We address what they can't reach.